-In order to facilitate this, there is a special class that you can use to notify OptinMonster that a conversion has happened.
-All you need to do is add the class
+There is a special class that you can use to notify OptinMonster that a conversion has happened and set cookies if they’ve been configured for your campaign.

-om-trigger-conversion to the custom html form’s submit button.
+om-trigger-conversion to your custom HTML form’s submit button.
+For example:

 <form method="POST" src="http://www.example.com/form.php"> <input type="text" placeholder="First Name" /> <input type="email" placeholder="Email Address" /> <input type="submit" class="om-trigger-conversion" value="Submit Now!" /> </form>